Half-Day summer math program for 4th-8th grade students

 - The full tuition cost is $345 (includes supplies and snacks)

-> New for summer 2013!
-We will offer a half-day JSMC in north Austin at the Texas State University Round Rock Campus.
-We plan on offering one class each of Levels 1 - 3.
+> We plan to again offer a half-day JSMC in north Austin at the Texas State University Round Rock Campus.

 If you are interested in more information on possible camps in other locations, please contact our office in late April or May.